 Every road has a speed limit.
 There is a reason for this.
 Driving too fast puts everyone on the road in danger, including other drivers, pedestrians, and cyclists.
 When a person is driving too fast, they may not be able to slow down or stop in time, like in a sudden traffic jam.
 Accidents that involve speeding are often more severe because of the force of the impact when the crash occurs.

 Despite the number of laws and public education against engaging in distracted driving behaviors, the number of these types of accidents continues to increase.
 In addition to using handheld devices, there are other ways that drivers lose focus on the road around them, including eating, talking to passengers, adjusting mirrors, temperature controls, or radio.

-Call a Virginia Beach Car Accident Attorney Today
+Call a Virginia Beach Car Accident Attorney For a Free Consultation Today

 We will not hesitate to use our resources to investigate every aspect of your claim.
-When you need a Virginia Beach car accident attorney, you can contact us for a free consultation by filling out the contact form below or calling us at (833) 997-1774.
+When you need a Virginia Beach car accident attorney, you can contact us for a free case evaluation by filling out the contact form below or calling us at (833) 997-1774.